 How to write an expository essay

 The main points of what an expository essay should contain have been summarized in the graphic above.
 Good expository writing needs you to know how to present and write the information in the correct format.
-This guide will take you through the things you need to do to write a fantastic and detailed essay step by step.
+This guide will take you through the things you need to do to write a fantastic and detailed paper step by step.
 The first step is understanding what type of expository essay you are required to write.

 What are the main types of expository essays?

 The best writers understand the purpose of their essay.
-Identify the type of essay that you are being asked to write and focus on answering the question in the best format available.
+Identify the type of paper that you are being asked to write and focus on answering the question in the best format available.
 There are five main types of an expository paper:

 The purpose of a description is to describe something in detail.
 It could be a person you know, a place that you have visited or even describing the steps in a natural process such as photosynthesis.
 The subject matter should be fully explained and does not require any conclusions or analysis.